Golders Green: History

 In 1895, Golders Green Jewish Cemetery was established adjacent to Hoop Lane, with the first burial in 1897.
 Golders Green Crematorium was opened in 1902 (although much of it was built after 1905).
 A significant moment in Temple Fortune's development into a suburban area occurred in 1907, when transport links were vastly improved by the opening of Golders Green Underground station.

 Although the area had been served by horse-drawn omnibuses (since at least the 1880s) and later motor buses (from 1907), the tram line of 1910, connecting Finchley Church End with Golders Green Station, led to the development of the area west of Finchley Road.
 The establishment of Hampstead Garden Suburb brought major changes to the area east of Finchley Road.
 Temple Fortune Farm was demolished and along the front of the road the building of the Arcade and Gateway House (c.
 1911) established the Hampstead Garden Suburb's retail district.

-Both the Golders Green Hippodrome, former home of the BBC Concert Orchestra, and the police station opened in 1913.
-The now-demolished Orpheum Theatre (1930) was intended to rival the Hippodrome in Golders Green.
+In 1913, the Golders Green Hippodrome, former home of the BBC Concert Orchestra, and the police station opened.
+The 3,000 seater, Orpheum Theatre (1930) was intended to rival the Hippodrome in Golders Green and it enjoyed a royal visit from Elizabeth II, in 1972, but closed its doors in 1974, and was completely demolished in May 1982.

+In March 2026, four ambulances owned by Hatzalah, a Jewish volunteer service, were set on fire.
+A month later, two Jewish locals were stabbed in a separate incident, which was condemned by the prime minister, Keir Starmer.
+Both incidents were characterised as antisemitic by the Metropolitan Police.
+On 14 May 2026, King Charles III paid a visit to the community and met with both victims of the stabbings, together with the first responders to the incident.
+The King voiced his concerns about the rise of antisemitism in the area.
+The following month, a communal stairwell in a residentual apartment building on Bridge Lane, mainly inhabited by Jewish familied was set on fire.
+Residents confronted the suspect and extinguished the fire, preventing any damage or injuries.
+A suspect fled the scene.